lue-bird/alternative-benchmark-runner/contributing.md

 ## you can

 - share your thoughts
-- add operations that might be useful
+- add warnings and functions that might be useful

 ## commits
 look like this: